 In 1950 The Tumbleweeds returned to Wellington for another weekend at Tanza, recording a dozen songs.
 At a party afterwards, Dallas heard McCrorie playing some of his Hawaiian Serenaders’ numbers, and decided to record them in the morning before The Tumbleweeds caught their ferry home.
 Eight sides were released from this session, all in the Hawaiian style; essentially the Tumbleweeds in grass skirts rather than chaps, this group was called Colin McCrorie and the Kalua Islanders.

-The debut tour, in late 1951, introduced many New Zealanders in the provinces to their first country band.
+The debut tour, in late 1951, introduced many New Zealanders to their first country band.

 While enjoying a long career – The Tumbleweeds were still performing in the 1980s – the group only made two substantial tours outside Otago.
 The debut tour, in late 1951, introduced many New Zealanders in the provinces to their first country band (as opposed to solo artists, such as Morton).
 The troupe featured eight performers, travelling by – and sleeping in – a truck and caravan.
 Between them they could offer a complete variety show, with country, Hawaiian, hillbilly, and Latin-American music, as well as comedy, magic and hula dancing.